guoweier/GameHut/snake/tutorial_snake_english.md

     if score > topScore:
         topScore = score
   ```
-    Inside the check collision code block, when the game over, if current score larger than topScore, update the new topScore.
+    Inside the check collision code block, when the game over, if current score larger than topScore, update the new topScore. <br>

 Now we have 5 properties all set up for the game playing window!
 We have a moving snake, a food.
-The snake can eat the food, and snake dies when touch the borders.
+The snake can eat the food, and snake dies when touch the borders. <br>

 ### Run window2
 Now let's draw these elements onto the window and let the game running.
-Here are my code:
+Here are my code:<br>
 ```
 # draw the game world on the window
 windowSurface.fill(BACKGROUNDCOLOR)